Spain says bank aid deal will take time

 In a June 8 report on Spain's banking sector, the International Monetary Fund said supervision and regulation should be strengthened.

-A memorandum of understanding for the aid package is expected to be signed on July 9 but additional conditions for recapitalizing and restructuring the banks may be negotiated over several months after that.
+A memorandum of understanding for the aid package is expected to be signed on July 9 but additional conditions for recapitalising and restructuring the banks may be negotiated over several months after that.

 (Reporting by Julien Toyer and Fiona Ortiz; Editing by John Stonestreet)